amit8008/Azure_experiment/README.md

-# Azure_experiment
-learning Azure databricks
+# Azure ADF and databricks CI/CD
+* CI/CD for ADF
+* CI/CD for databricks